RPA vs. BPA: What are the differences?

 RPA is a tactical solution best suited for automating specific tasks, especially those that mimic human activity (such as tasks completed using a keyboard).
 RPA works well with tasks that don’t change often and which don’t see much variance in their day-to-day execution.
 It’s worth noting here that RPA will not optimize tasks or processes, it simply brings automation to them in their existing form.

 BPA is a strategic solution that businesses use to automate tasks, model processes, and orchestrate workflows throughout the organization.
 BPA software integrates with the existing tech stack and provides additional features such as collaboration and data analytics.
 BPA makes sense for companies with processes that need to be updated or modified often.
 BPA is ideal for businesses whose goals include — but aren’t limited to — automation.

 Many companies rely on both RPA and BPA software to automate and improve their processes.
-Often these two complementary technologies are combined as part of broader digital transformation initiatives.
+Often these two complementary technologies are combined as part of broader hyperautomation or digital transformation initiatives.